NabidAlam/road-to-machine-learning/README.md

 - **Cannot guarantee** that external links will remain accessible or unchanged
 - **Do not assume liability** for any issues arising from the use of external resources

-External links may become unavailable or change without notice.
-Always verify links before use.
-See [DISCLAIMER.md](DISCLAIMER.md) for complete disclaimer information.
+**GDPR Compliance:**

+This repository does not collect, store, or process any personal data.
+It is a static educational resource.
+Any data processing occurs through GitHub (the platform) or external websites, which have their own privacy policies.
+See [DISCLAIMER.md](DISCLAIMER.md) for complete disclaimer and GDPR information.

 ---